Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_main_panel.md

 Below is a box with several knobs to operate the system.

-For further information and button explanation see the [Radar Warning Receiver](../../systems/defensive_systems/radar_warning_receiver.md) chapter.
+For further information and button explanation, see the [Radar Warning Receiver](../../systems/defensive_systems/radar_warning_receiver.md) chapter.

 ## Azimuth-Elevation Indicator